• Skip to primary navigation

 Instructions

-• Halve and core the pears.
+• Cut pears: Halve and core the pears.
 Don't peel them.

-• Melt butter in a cast-iron skillet or another heavy-bottomed, ovenproof pan.
+• Melt butter in the skillet or ovenproof pan.

-• Cook: Add the pears, the cut side facing down, and saute them for two minutes on the stove.
+• Cook on the stove: Add the pears, the cut side facing down, and saute them for two minutes on the stove.

-• Roast: Place the pan in the oven and roast the pears for 20 minutes.
+• Roast pears: Place the pan in the oven and roast the pears for 20 minutes.

-• Drizzle: Remove the pan from the oven, drizzle each pear with some honey and let the pears rest for another few minutes.
+• Drizzle pears: Remove the pan from the oven, drizzle each pear with some honey, and let the pears rest for another few minutes.

 • Serve warm with some of the pan juices and more honey, if you wish.